cartesia-ai/cartesia-python/README.md

 Speed Options:
 - `slowest`, `slow`, `normal`, `fast`, `fastest`
+- Float values between -1.0 and 1.0, where -1.0 is the slowest speed and 1.0 is the fastest speed.

 Emotion Options:
 Use a list of tags in the format `emotion_name:level` where: